itfilip/node-keytar/README.md

 Yields `true` if a password was deleted, or `false` if an entry with the given service and account was not found.

+### deletePasswordSync(service, account)

+Delete the stored password for the `service` and `account`.

+`service` - The string service name.

+`account` - The string account name.

+Returns `true` if a password was deleted, or `false` if an entry with the given service and account was not found.

 ### findCredentials(service)

 Find all accounts and password for the `service` in the keychain.